Chimoney/chimoney-developer-examples/chimoney-checkout-test-node/README.md

 - High fees and lack of transparency in donation use can discourage donors from contributing, especially internationally.

 **Proposed Solution:**
-Create a donation platform using Chimoney’s Interledger-enabled APIs for secure and transparent donations, with real-time updates for donors.
+Create a donation platform for secure and transparent donations, with real-time updates for donors.

 ### Flow Using Chimoney API:
 1. **User and Organization Wallet Setup:**